 Medicare is the U.S. government health plan for the elderly and disabled while Medicaid is a joint federal-state program for the poor.
 Medicaid insurer Centene Corp.
 (CNC:US) has risen 31 percent since WellPoint announced the Amerigroup purchase July 9.
 WellCare Health Plans Inc. (WCG:US), which specializes in both programs, has gained 23 percent.

 WellCare is based in Tampa, Florida, while Centene is based in St. Louis.
 WellPoint is based in Indianapolis.

 Zubresky said recent deals have been made by rivals that needed to diversify.

-“I would argue that Aetna is already very well diversified (AET) across geographies, across customer segments, across product lines,” he said.
+“I would argue that Aetna is already very well diversified (AET:US) across geographies, across customer segments, across product lines,” he said.
 “I like the diversified portfolio of businesses we have.”